gxxu-ml/EnDex/README.md

 Alternatively, use the following script to download.

+## Usage

-## Usage, after you have trained/downloaded a model, you can run the following script to run inference, on a file or a single text sentence.
+after you have trained/downloaded a model, you can run the following script to run inference, on a file or a single text sentence.